Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Mistake #4: Same Products Year-Round

-Your moisturizer in July shouldn't be your moisturizer in January.
-Adjust product thickness to match the weather.
+Your moisturizer in July should not be your moisturizer in January.
+Adjust product weight to match the weather.
 Your skin will thank you.

 Special Seasonal Situations